On monotone circuits with local oracles and clique lower bounds: Introduction and motivation

 The proof of Theorem \ref{t:thm2} appears in Section \ref{s:thm2}.
 The lower bound extends results on the monotone circuit size complexity of $k$-clique for large $k = k(n)$ obtained in \citep{DBLP:journals/combinatorica/AlonB87}.\footnote{For $k \leq \log n$, near-optimal results were proved in \citep{razborov1985lower}.} Indeed, our argument relies on their analysis of Razborov's approximation method \citep{razborov1985lower}, with extra work required to handle the oracle gates.
-The upper bound is achieved by the explicit description of a monotone CLO generalizing a construction from Theorem \ref{t:thm1}.
+The upper bound is achieved by an explicit description of a monotone CLO generalizing the construction from Theorem \ref{t:thm1}.
+The following corollary, stated for reference, is immediate from Theorem \ref{t:thm2}.

 \begin{corollary} Let $5 \leq k(n) \leq n^{1/4}$, $\mu = 1/50$, and assume rectangles are mapped to local oracle gates in a way that no $k$-clique is associated to more than a constant number of rectangles.
 Then the monotone circuit size complexity of separating the sets $U_{n,k}$ and $V_{n,k}$ is $n^{\Theta(\sqrt{k})}$. \end{corollary}